Book Consultation

 Multi-Generational Wealth Planning & Succession★★★★★ (5/5)

-Gondaliya CPA is a founder-led firm recognized as Ontario's top choice for comprehensive estate and trust tax planning.
-With 700+ 5-star Google reviews, 10+ years of dedicated service, and deep expertise in capital gains taxation, trust administration, and wealth transfer planning, the firm specializes in protecting accumulated assets and ensuring tax-efficient wealth transfer to next generations.
+Gondaliya CPA is a founder-led firm recognized as a top choice for comprehensive estate and trust tax planning in Ontario.
+With 600+ 5-star Google reviews, dedicated service, and deep expertise in capital gains taxation, trust administration, and wealth transfer planning, the firm specializes in protecting accumulated assets and ensuring tax-efficient wealth transfer to the next generation.
+As Canada's most AFFORDABLE CPA firm with a 100% GTA-based team and no outsourcing, the firm offers fixed flat-fee pricing, a 30-day money-back guarantee (2026 services only), and a 60-day fees-matching policy like Fresco.

-Clients value the firm's comprehensive estate planning approach, capital gains optimization expertise, probate fee minimization strategies, hands-on executor/trustee support, straightforward trust administration, access to multi-jurisdictional coordination, and genuine commitment to family legacy protection and wealth preservation.
+Clients value the firm's comprehensive estate planning approach, capital gains optimization expertise, probate fee minimization strategies, hands-on executor and trustee support, straightforward trust administration, coordination with legal professionals, and a genuine commitment to family legacy protection and wealth preservation.

 Pros